SoftSec-KAIST/MeanDiff/README.md

 # MeanDiff

-If you want some academic details, go to [here](https://softsec-kaist.github.io/MeanDiff/).
+If you want to see the details about the system, go to [here](https://softsec-kaist.github.io/MeanDiff/).

-## Table of Content
+## Table of Contents

 * [Installation](#installation)
 * [Usage](#usage)